Meet the Magistrates

 She began her legal career as a law clerk in the Civil Division of Allen Superior Court for the Honorable Judges David J. Avery and Stanley A. Levine.
 Prior to taking the bench, she practiced in litigation and estate planning at Beckman Lawson, LLP.
 In 2019, she received the Allen County Bar Association Outstanding Service Award.

 Magistrate Beaty is a member of the Allen County Bar Association and former Chair of its Women’s Section.
 She is also a member of the Benjamin Harrison American Inn of Court and the Judicial Conference of Indiana’s Civil Benchbook Committee.
-Magistrate Beaty is a board member of World Ventures Microcredit, Children First Center, Whitington Home and Services, and St. Joseph Hospital, and is active at her church.
+Magistrate Beaty is a board member of World Ventures Microcredit, Children First Center and St. Joseph Hospital, and is active at her church.

 Magistrate John Bohdan

 Magistrate Brian D. Cook

-- Hears civil claims involving contracts, landlord tenant matters, commercial collections and personal injury.
-Also presides over the Civil Protection Order docket.
+Magistrate Cook primarily hears civil claims involving contracts, landlord-tenant matters, commercial collections and personal injury.
+He also presides over the Civil Protection Order docket.
 In his 22nd year on the bench, Magistrate Cook has conducted more than 10,000 bench trials.Show more